 This redefining of things by the controlling partner is very common and it works by hiding the real reason from the victim.
 Once the victim buys into the reasoning, it's very difficult to undo that.

-So if the controlling person has access to the password on her phone, it's because that's what loving couples do.
+So if the manipulative man has access to the password on her phone, it's because that's what loving couples do.
 Or, if you have nothing to hide, why wouldn't you share the password with your partner?

 When he shouts at her it's because his parents abused him as a child and he can't do anything about it.
 When he is cold and unfeeling, it's because he has a touch of Asperger's/autism/bipolar/(something else) and he can't do anything about it (and so she is just going to have to deal with it).
 And when he asks constantly where she was and who she was with it's because his last partner cheated on him and he has trouble with it now.